mmcnally1/arduino-morse-code/README.md

 }
 ```

-As far as actually wiring the circuit, we only need a breadboard, a pushbutton, a 10K ohm resistor, and a wire each to connect the pushbutton to power, ground, and the input pin (in this case it is digital pin 8 or PB0).
+As far as actually wiring the circuit, we need a breadboard, a pushbutton, a 10K ohm resistor, and a wire each to connect the pushbutton to power, ground, and the input pin (in this case it is digital pin 8 or PB0).
 The circuit is shown below:
 <img src="wired-circuit.jpg">